howtobuildworldmodels/howtobuildworldmodels.github.io/index.md

 Basic RL Concepts: Familiarity with terms like state, action, reward, and policy.

+## Organisers
+1. Ankit Dhiman (PhD Student at [Vision and AI Lab (VAL)](https://val.cds.iisc.ac.in/index.html) at IISc, Bangalore)
+2. Badrinath Singhal (PhD Student at [Vision and AI Lab (VAL)](https://val.cds.iisc.ac.in/index.html) at IISc, Bangalore)
+3. AS Anudeep (Masters Student at IISc, Bangalore)
+4. Rishub Parihar (PhD Student at [Vision and AI Lab (VAL)](https://val.cds.iisc.ac.in/index.html) at IISc, Bangalore)

-**Questions**: For any inquiries regarding the tutorial content, please contact us at [badrinaths@iisc.ac.in] with subject of the email as "Tutorial at ICVGIP 2025: Building World Models".
+**Questions**: For any inquiries regarding the tutorial content, please contact us at [badrinaths@iisc.ac.in](badrinaths@iisc.ac.in) with subject of the email as "Tutorial at ICVGIP 2025: Building World Models".

 ------